 All Canadian credit union banks route money through the Central 1 Credit Union.
 Input the following information in the respective fields:

 - IBAN: Your bank account number at the credit union

 - Bank ID (SWIFT): CUCXCATTVAN

 - Bank to Bank Instructions: ATTN: Name of your credit union bank

-Transit Codes are required for bank accounts in Canada and can be entered in the format XXXYYYYY, where XXX is the Institution Number, and YYYYY is the Branch Number.
+Transit Codes are required for bank accounts in Canada and can be entered in the format XXXXYYYYY, where XXXX is the Institution Number, and YYYYY is the Branch Number.
+If your transit code is shorter than 9 digits, you can add a 0 to the front.
 If you don’t know your bank’s Transit code, contact them directly.